George Orwell: Southwold

-In December 1929 after nearly two years in Paris, Blair returned to England and went directly to his parents' house in Southwold, a coastal town in Suffolk, which remained his base for the next five years.
-The family was well established in the town, and his sister Avril was running a tea-house there.
-He became acquainted with many local people, including Brenda Salkeld, the clergyman's daughter who worked as a gym-teacher at St Felix Girls' School in the town.
+In December 1929, after nearly two years in Paris, Blair returned to England and went directly to his parents' house in Southwold, a coastal town in Suffolk, which remained his base for the next five years.
+The family was well established in the town, where his sister Avril ran a tea-house.
+He became acquainted with many local people, including Brenda Salkeld, the clergyman's daughter who worked as a gym-teacher at St Felix Girls' School.
 Although Salkeld rejected his offer of marriage, she remained a friend and regular correspondent for many years.
 He also renewed friendships with older friends, such as Dennis Collings, whose girlfriend Eleanor Jacques was also to play a part in his life.

-In early 1930 he stayed briefly in Bramley, Leeds, with his sister Marjorie and her husband Humphrey Dakin, who was as unappreciative of Blair as when they knew each other as children.
+In early 1930 he stayed briefly in Bramley, Leeds, with his sister Marjorie and her husband Humphrey Dakin.
 Blair was writing reviews for Adelphi and acting as a private tutor to a disabled child at Southwold.
 He then became tutor to three young brothers, one of whom, Richard Peters, later became a distinguished academic.
-"His history in these years is marked by dualities and contrasts.
-There is Blair leading a respectable, outwardly eventless life at his parents' house in Southwold, writing; then in contrast, there is Blair as Burton (the name he used in his down-and-out episodes) in search of experience in the kips and spikes, in the East End, on the road, and in the hop fields of Kent."
+His history in these years is marked by dualities and contrasts.
+There is Blair leading a respectable, outwardly eventless life at his parents' house in Southwold, writing; then in contrast, there is Blair as Burton (the name he used in his down-and-out episodes) in search of experience in the kips and spikes, in the East End, on the road, and in the hop fields of Kent.
 He went painting and bathing on the beach, and there he met Mabel and Francis Fierz, who later influenced his career.
 Over the next year he visited them in London, often meeting their friend Max Plowman.
 He also often stayed at the homes of Ruth Pitter and Richard Rees, where he could "change" for his sporadic tramping expeditions.
 One of his jobs was domestic work at a lodgings for half a crown (two shillings and sixpence, or one-eighth of a pound) a day.